pbaptist08/LLM-systems-stack/README.md

 ## **Layer 5 – Adaptation to Your Use Case (Prompts & Fine-tuning)**

 This is where your product’s needs come in.
+This is exactly where you specialize a general model for your product.

 **Key concepts:**